Chronic Fatigue Reading Room

 S17-S55. <eMJA full text>

-3. Katon W, Russo J. Chronic fatigue syndrome criteria: a
+3. Katon W, Russo J. Chronic fatigue syndrome criteria: a critique of

 the requirement for multiple physical complaints.
 Arch Intern Med 1992;